bufbuild-ru/docs/docs/cli/index.md

 ## Default configuration

 The default configuration location depends on the [input](../reference/inputs/).
 If the Buf CLI is executed with an input that contains a `buf.yaml` file, it's used for the given operation.
-Running `buf lint`, for example, uses the `lint` configuration for the workspace and (if specified) each module in the input's `buf.yaml`.If the input doesn't contain a `buf.yaml` file, the Buf CLI operates as if there is a `buf.yaml` file with these default values:
+Running `buf lint`, for example, uses the `lint` configuration for the workspace and (if specified) each module in the input's `buf.yaml`.

+If the input doesn't contain a `buf.yaml` file, the Buf CLI operates as if there is a `buf.yaml` file with these default values:

 ::: info buf.yaml default configuration if missing